Silver Sisterhood: Rhennish community

+A 2017 photograph of the house the Sisterhood occupied in Burtonport, County Donegal during the 1980s.

 The Sisterhood believed in a feminine Supreme Deity.
 They worshipped God as the Mother and claimed that everything they did centred around the worship of her.
 Music and chanting had great importance as acts of devotion.
 The musical instruments used by the group were all handmade by themselves.
 They stressed a great emphasis on craft as a path to the sacred.
 There was also an emphasis on self-sufficiency and the members grew food to feed themselves and sell.
 Members fasted on Fridays by skipping breakfast and lunch.
 They operated a tearoom in the house which served the town.
 No electricity or modern appliances were used by the group initially and plastic was shunned as a pollutant.
 Female members wore full-length dresses, covered their heads in public, and referred to themselves as 'maids'.

 The Rhennish community was matriarchal.
 The group claimed to be following a matriarchal structure that was the norm in western Europe in ancient times.
 Patriarchy was described as a recent and unusual development that would soon die out and be replaced by a matriarchal golden age.
 Men could become members.
 One man was part of the original group that came to Burtonport in 1982.
 However, he had left by July 1983.
 In an interview for RTÉ, a member expressed hope that men would come to live in the community long-term but acknowledged that it was difficult to attract them.
 The community was also hierarchical in nature.
 Equality was claimed to be a patriarchal concept that stopped people from working together.
 In an interview for WomanSpirit magazine, the view was expressed by one member that there are always leaders in a group whether acknowledged or not and that "some maids like to tell others what to do and some maids like to be told what to do".